 Financial assets are not reclassified subsequent to their initial recognition unless the Group changes its business model for managing financial assets.
+Financial assets are accounted for at settlement date.

 Amortised cost

 Assets measured at amortised cost are financial assets where: